In bid to survive and restart, Malaysia's AirAsia X proposes major restructuring plan

-KUALA LUMPUR (Reuters) - The long-haul arm of Malaysia's flagship budget airline, AirAsia X Bhd (AAX) AIRX.KL, has proposed restructuring its debt and reducing its issued share capital to avoid liquidation and pave way for fresh capital, it said in a late bourse filing on Tuesday.
+KUALA LUMPUR (Reuters) - The long-haul arm of Malaysia’s flagship budget airline, AirAsia X Bhd (AAX), has proposed restructuring its debt and reducing its issued share capital to avoid liquidation and pave way for fresh capital, it said in a late bourse filing on Tuesday.

 AAX said in a separate statement it is facing severe liquidity constraints to meet debt and other financial commitments and with no return to normalcy in sight, “an imminent default of contractual commitments will precipitate a potential liquidation of the airline.”